wilr/silverstripe-facebookconnect/README.md

  * SilverStripe 2.4 or newer.

 ## Overview
-The module provides a **basic** interface for implementing facebook connect on a website.
-Specifically its to integrate user sign-on and sign up on a SilverStripe website - for example allowing login functionality by facebook rather than the existing security.
-You can extend it using your own code but for now this is a super basic edition
+The module provides a **basic** interface for implementing Facebook connect on a website.
+Specifically its to integrate user sign-on and sign up on a SilverStripe website.
+For example allowing login functionality by Facebook rather than the existing security functionality.

+This has been designed to use the Javascript SDK rather than the OAuth interface.

 ### What it provides

- * Loads and setups Facebook Connect interactivity
+ * Loads and setups Facebook Connect for Single Sign on via the Javascript SDK

- * Authenticates users visiting the site - if they are logged into facebook then you can access there information via the following controls.
+ * Authenticates users visiting the site - if they are logged into Facebook then you can access there information via the following controls.
 You can also optionally set whether to save visitors information as members on your site (for example if you need to cache their information)

-   If you haven't disabled the FacebookConnect::$create_member variable you can access the facebooks member information by using..
+   If you haven't disabled the FacebookConnect::$create_member variable you can access the Facebook's member information by using:

-	``<% control CurrentMember %>
+	<% control CurrentMember %>
-		$FirstName $LastName $Picture(small)
+		$FirstName $LastName $Avatr(small)
 	<% end_control %>``

 If you have disabled the creation of members you can use the facebook specific member control.
 This still returns a member object the only difference is that it won't save the information to the database

 	<% control CurrentFacebookMember %>
-		$FirstName $LastName $Picture(small)
+		$FirstName $LastName $Avatar(small)
 	<% end_control %>

 ### What it does not provide (yet)